thekillacodar/Sparo_Exam-Sync/RENDER_DEPLOYMENT.md

 ### Common Issues

 **Database Connection Issues:**
-- Check persistent disk is mounted correctly
+- Check that DB_PATH environment variable is set correctly
-- Ensure DB_PATH environment variable is set
+- Ensure the data directory exists and is writable

 **CORS Errors:**
 - Verify FRONTEND_URL is set to your frontend service URL